leodube/DigitalGarden/🔧 Projects/home.server/Case Study - Wolfgang's Power Efficient Home Server.md

 **Motherboards**
 It is important that the motherboard is optimized for power efficiency.
 Multiple onboard devices can add up to 10-15 Watts to power draw.
 - **Mini ITX:** Less ports and features compared to regular ATX counterparts, but are power efficient.
-Usually very few PCIE slots.
 Some good options are:
 	- Fujitsu D3417-B11 (4W)
 	- Gigabyte C246N-Wu2 (5.07W)
 	- MSI Z1701 Gaming Pro AC (5.3W)